kamalim/kamalim.github.com/_posts/2013-05-13-getting-started-with-selinux.md

 **The -Z option can be used with most cli options to get the SELinux context modes (e.g: ls -Z, ps -axZ)**

-SELinux context for Apache/httpd process is
+SELinux context for Apache/httpd process is:

 ![screenshot4](/images/scs-5.png)

-The SELinux context for our index.html (/home/vagrant/index.html) is
+The SELinux context for our index.html (/home/vagrant/index.html) can be seen as below:

 ![screenshot5](/images/scs-4.png)